bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TransverseSensitivityRatio_1t8VvJu1T3TPoInQI3Loie/Documentation.md

-Indicate the transverse sensitivity ratio of the Earthquake Accelerometer.
+Indicates the transverse sensitivity ratio of the earthquake sensor or accelerometer.